banzaicloud/dast-operator/README.md

 # DAST operator

-> Dynamic application security testing (DAST) is a process of testing an application or software product in an operating state.
+> Dynamic application security testing (DAST) is a process of testing an application or software in an operating state.

-This operator leverages OWASP ZAP to make automated basic web service security testing currently.
+This operator leverages [OWASP ZAP](https://www.zaproxy.org) to make automated security testing for web applications and APIs based on OpenAPI definitions.

 ### The operator current features:
 - Deploy OWASP ZAP proxy defined in custom resource